 The updated energy label uses a simpler A to G rating system instead of adding more plus signs to the A class.
 While the energy efficiency rating system has changed, the actual energy efficiency of the products remains unaltered; only the assigned letter has been modified.
 This revised system simplifies the identification of the most energy-efficient LED bulbs, encouraging manufacturers to innovate and develop even more efficient lighting solutions.

-The old and new energy labels had varied in clarity and efficiency standards, leading to most products previously rated A+++, A+, or A then being categorized as C or D in the new system.
+The old and new energy labels had varied in clarity and efficiency standards, leading to most products previously rated A+++, A+, or A then being categorised as C or D in the new system.
 The old EU & UK Energy Label had utilised a scale from A+++ to E, while the new Label had adopted a scale from A to G, with higher energy efficiency requirements needed for each level.

 This adjustment had aimed to eliminate confusion among consumers, making it easier to compare the energy efficiency of different products at a glance.
 Additionally, the new labels had included QR codes that consumers could scan to access detailed information about the product, such as its energy consumption, luminous flux, and lifespan.